Can you have more than one life insurance policy?

 - Cost.
 If your partner has health or lifestyle concerns, you may find it’s cheaper to take out two separate policies rather than one joint one.

 - Flexibility.
-Multiple policies allow you to adjust your cover to your changing circumstances over many years.
-You can take out several insurance policies for different amounts over varying time frames.
+Multiple policies can help you adapt your cover as your circumstances change.
+You can choose different amounts of cover over different time frames.

 - Meet a specific need.
 You can have different life insurance policies for different circumstances.
 Such as paying off your mortgage, covering day-to-day living expenses and protecting your income.